frenchy64/frenchy64.github.io/_posts/2013-08-16-first-steps-with-core-typed.markdown

 Clojure's emphasis on immutable bindings and data structures lead us to write simpler, more obvious code.
-We don't need to worry about immutable things changing over time, which reduces the cognitive load when reading.
+We don't need to worry about immutable things changing over time.
+This reduces the cognitive load of both writing and reading code.

-However, it is not uncommon to assume invariants for mutable structures.
+It is common to assume invariants for mutable structures, however, even in Clojure.
-Sometimes refactoring such logic in terms of immutable things can be clearer for readers of such code, and help tools like Typed Clojure infer and check interesting invariants.
+Sometimes refactoring such logic in terms of _immutable_ things can be clearer, and also help verification tools like Typed Clojure infer and check interesting invariants.

 # Local Bindings

 Local bindings in Clojure are immutable.
-More often than not, local bindings point to data structures which are themselves immutable.
+Furthermore, local bindings often point to data structures which are _themselves_ immutable.

 This combination enables Typed Clojure to infer invariants and are both uncomplicated and inexpensive to compute.